 The Vegan Royale is available as a meal and comes with fries and a choice of drinks.

 Burger King's Vegan Royale burger is the plant-based variation of its iconic chicken burger.
 Image: Burger King

 Burger King Vegan Nuggets

-Available in six-piece, nine piece and twenty-piece sharing packs, Burger King’s vegan nuggets are certified by The Vegan Society and are served with a sweet chilli sauce.
+Available in six-piece, nine piece and twenty-piece sharing packs, Burger King’s vegan nuggets are made by the Vegetarian Butcher and certified by The Vegan Society and served with a sweet chilli sauce.

 Burger King’s BBQ sauce is also vegan, so if you prefer you can swap out sweet chilli for that.
 The Vegan Nuggets at Burger King contain soy, wheat, celery, and gluten.

 For children, the Vegan Nuggets are also available under Burger King’s King Jr. menu as a Kids Vegan Nuggets Meal.
 The meal consists of a portion of Vegan Nuggets, a portion of fries and a Capri Sun as the drink — all of which are vegan.

 Vegan Nuggets are also available as a main meal deal and are served with fries and a choice of drink.